 As the workforce regulator, we have a key role to play in empowering social workers and social care workers to effectively contribute to the delivery of high-quality services.
 In order to support and develop the workforce, we need to understand the environment in which they work.
-There is a need to build our evidence base, using research, data and intelligence, to ensure sufficient numbers of the right people, with the right knowledge, skills and values, are in the workforce.
+There is a need to build our evidence base, using research, data and intelligence, to inform the provision of sufficient numbers of the right people, with the right knowledge, skills and values, are in the workforce.
 Our focus will be on supporting them in a way that reflects the value of their work and the contribution they make to the wider health and social care system.
 This is critical to the improvement and transformation of health and social care services.

 Extending our system leadership role, we will work with our partnerships and engage more broadly across sectors and Government.
-This will include providing advice to Government to ensure that social work and social care is connected into policy and practice development, future skills and recruitment strategies, and workforce planning.
+This will include providing advice to Government to inform their consideration of social work and social care, in relation to policy and practice, to ensure that social work and social care is connected into policy and practice development, future skills and recruitment strategies, and workforce planning.
 We will ensure the value and contribution of social work and social care is understood and recognised in the wider HSC programme of improvement and transformation and in the Programme for Government.